In this article, we will see what is cluster in SQL and what purpose cluster will be created.

 Here we have inserted two records into sales table and two records into the customer table.

 Means these two tables data stored in cluster TC1 organized based on SLID wise.

-How we know that these two tables data stored in the same location?
+How do we know that two tables data stored in the same location?